JhanviChhatbar/chargingSession/HELP.md

 **Purpose:**
 When a charging session request is initiated by a driver (via /initiate-session), the server processes it asynchronously.
 Once the decision (e.g., allowed or denied) is made, the result is posted to the callback URL that the client had provided.
-To test this mechanism during development, we implement /callback in our own application.
+To test this mechanism during development, I implement /callback in same application.

 **Reason for adding :**